4GeeksAcademy/machine-learning-content/06-12d-ml_algos/natural-language-processing.md

 Natural Language Processing (NLP) is an Artificial Intelligence (AI) field that enables computer programs to recognize, interpret, and manipulate human languages.

+While a computer can actually be quite good at finding patterns and summarizing documents, it must transform words into numbers before making sense of them.
+This transformation is needed because machines “learn” thanks to mathematics, and math doesn’t work very well on words.
+Before transforming the words into numbers, they are often cleaned of things like special characters and punctuation, and modified into forms that make them more uniform and interpretable.

 ## Steps to build an NLP model

 - **Step 1:** Add the required libraries.